aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

     stringBuilderStream.forEach(value -> System.out.println(value));

-## Introduction - Intermediate Stream Operations
+## Introduction - Stream Operations
 In the previous lesson we learned that stream operations are used to modify streams to create an end result.
+In the following sections, we are going to discuss several types of stream operations: intermediate, terminal, and comparison.

+- Intermediate operations are used for manipulating stream data.
+- Terminal operations are used to create.
+- Comparison operations are a type of intermediate or terminal operation that compares items in a stream.

+In the following sections and demos, we will see why and when you'd use each type.

+## Demo - Intermediate Stream Operations
-We also learned that intermediate stream operations take a stream as input, modifies the stream, and outputs a result stream.
+We've learned previously that intermediate stream operations take a stream as input, modifies the stream, and outputs a result stream.
 In this section, we will discuss some of the commonly used intermediate stream operations.

 The key takeaways that you should have about intermediate stream operations after this section should be:
 - **Intermediate stream operations do not produce an end result.
 They use lazy evaluation, meaning stream processing does not activate until a terminal stream operation is specified.**
 - **The order of your stream operations matter.
 Not ordering them correctly could have performance impacts.**

-## Demo - Intermediate Stream Operations
 In this demo will first take a look at some of the commonly used intermediate stream operations.
 After that we will see that no processing happens until a terminal operation occurs.
 Lastly, we will look at what happens when you don't order your intermediate operations correctly.

 ### Commonly Used Intermediate Stream Operations